-An avid chamber musician, Kim has been invited to OK Mozart, Norfolk, Banff, Osaka, and South Korea’s ISCM Pan Music festivals, working with Richard Stoltzman, Yo-Yo Ma, and members of the Chamber Music Society of Lincoln Center, Tokyo, Artis, Brentano and Hayden string quartets.
+An avid chamber musician, Kim has been invited to OK Mozart, Norfolk, Osaka, and South Korea’s ISCM Pan Music festivals, working with members of the Chamber Music Society of Lincoln Center, Tokyo, Artis, Brentano and Hayden string quartets.
 Kim is a founding member of enhakē, the award-winning clarinet-violin-cello-piano quartet in its 10th season and praised for its “rock solid rhythmic integrity” as well as “strength in balance, intonation, and musicality” (The New York Concert Review).
-With enhakē, Kim has toured throughout the US and abroad, most notably at NYC's Weill Recital Hall, Osaka’s Izumi Hall, Seoul Arts Center, International ClarinetFest, and the Promising Artists of the 21st Century Series in Costa Rica under the auspices of the US Department of State.
+With the group, Kim has toured throughout the world, most notably at NYC's Weill Recital Hall, Osaka’s Izumi Hall, Seoul Arts Center, International ClarinetFest, and the Promising Artists of the 21st Century Series in Costa Rica under the auspices of the US Department of State.
 His latest CD with enhakē entitled Prepárense: The Piazzolla Project on MSR has been described as “positively delightful…[t]he sense of ensemble is near-miraculous” (Fanfare) and received high praises from Gramophone: "The playing throughout is sublime...The intensity is real, the sounds gorgeous, the rhythm infectious...this version strides proudly alongside the legendary recording by Piazzolla himself."
-Kim regularly collaborates with living composers such as Edward Knight, Libby Larsen, Peter Lieuwen, Peter Schickele and Ellen Zwilich, commissioning, premiering or recording their new works.
+Kim regularly collaborates with renowned composers such as Eric Ewazen, Libby Larsen, Peter Lieuwen, Steve Reich, Peter Schickele and Ellen Zwilich, commissioning, premiering or recording their new works.

 A native of South Korea, Dr. Wonkak Kim grew up in Seoul and Paris and moved to the United States at the age of 15.
 The same year, he began studying clarinet with Kenneth Lee, a disciple of the legendary pedagogue Leon Russianoff.
-Kim subsequently attended the University of North Carolina at Chapel Hill on a distinguished scholarship, where he studied clarinet with Donald Oehler and earned degrees in Mathematics (BA) and Music (BM).
-He shortly began his career as a clarinetist under the mentorship of Dr. Frank Kowalsky, earning MM and DM degrees at Florida State University.
+Kim subsequently attended the University of North Carolina at Chapel Hill on a distinguished scholarship, where he studied clarinet with Donald Oehler and received degrees in Mathematics (BA) and Music (BM).
+He continued his graduate studies with Dr. Frank Kowalsky, earning MM and DM degrees at Florida State University.
 In 2014, Kim was inducted into FSU's Thirty Under 30 and became the College of Music’s sole recipient of Governor Reubin O'D. Askew Young Alumni Award, "the highest honor bestowed upon its young alumni" (FSU Alumni Association).